Disco’s Customer Stories highlights the world-changing impact customers are making with their respective learning communities.

 So Irrational Labs is a company founded by Kristen Berman and Professor Dan Ariely.
 Now that's a significant partnership there, because Dan is a professor of psychology and behavioral economics at Duke University copywriter and he's a New York Times best seller a million times over.
 His most famous book is Predictably Irrational, which is where our name comes from.

 Kristen is just an incredible thought leader in behavioral design.
-We do a lot of work in Silicon Valley in health tech, FinTech, sustainability, transportation, you name it, but all of our work is really about taking these insights from the Ivory Tower and using it in applied settings and using all these psychological insights to help people design better products, better services, better user experiences, better UX/UI, among other stuff.
+We do a lot of work in Silicon Valley in health tech, FinTech, sustainability, transportation, you name it, but all of our work is really about taking these behavioral insights back from the Ivory Tower and using it in applied settings and using all these psychological insights to help people design better products, better services, better user experiences, better UX/UI, among other stuff.

 Notably — for all practical purposes — we built out the first 25 behavioral economics units at Google around 2008-2009.
 That's really where Irrational Labs started.
 Dan and Kristen collaborated at Google and built out their first VE teams.

-Primarily, we're a consultancy, and we bring these psychological insights to people that need help on their products.
+Primarily, we're a consultancy, and we bring these psychological insights to people and industries that need help on their products.
 However, a chunk of our business is dedicated to learning and development.
 We feel very strongly that education is important for everybody's professional growth and we feel like there are a lot of insights that we can't keep locked up.
 We have different levels of educational offerings to help people dip their feet into behavioral design.

 “All of our work is really about taking these insights from the Ivory Tower and using it in applied settings and using all these psychological insights to help people design better products, better services, better user experiences, better UX/UI, among other stuff.”